+Sample Itinerary

-Sample Itinerary NOTE: The itinerary of the Summer in the Southern Great Bear Instructional Photo Tour is designed for flexibility.
-This allows us to react to the ever-changing distribution and abundance of wildlife and fluctuating weather conditions.
-Here's an example of how our time together may look!
-The route we have chosen provides us with opportunities to explore both faces of the Great Bear - the Inner and the Outer Great Bear.
-This is only a sample itinerary and how we actually spend our days may differ from this proposed route and schedule.
-Day 1 - August 24, 2019 Arrive in Bella Bella, BC.
+The itinerary of the Summer in the Southern Great Bear Instructional Photo Tour is designed for flexibility.
+This allows us to react to the everchanging distribution and abundance of wildlife and fluctuating weather conditions.
+Here's one example of how our time together may look!

+Note that we have several route options available to us and the actual route we'll follow will be determined by weather conditions, any recent information on wildlife distribution and abundance, and a desire to minimize travel time (and maximize time in the field).
+At least two of our route options (see map on page 3) provide us with opportunities to explore both faces of the Great Bear - the Inner and the Outer Great Bear.
+Please keep in mind this is only a sample itinerary and how we actually spend our days may differ from this proposed route and schedule.

+Day 1 - August 24, 2020

+Arrive in Bella Bella, BC.
 Make your way to the Shearwater Resort and Marina.
-You may check-in any time from 3 PM on.
+You may check-in any time from 2 PM on.
 If you arrive early in the day feel free to go for a walk or check out the facilities.
 Our first official activity will be meeting in the restaurant for dinner at 6:30 PM.

-Day 2 - August 25, 2019 Photo instruction in Shearwater.
+Photo instruction in Shearwater.
 After breakfast we'll spend 4 to 5 hours in a classroom-style instructional session on modern digital photography, with special emphasis on the technical and creative aspects of wild-life photography.
-We will also discuss the nuances of bear photography
+We will also discuss the nuances of bear and marine

 Beauty in the Beast.
 Humpback Whale numbers have been on the rise in recent years in the channels and inlets of the Great Bear Rainforest.
 The whales are commonly seen during our photo tours - but capturing a breach shot is a special and rare treat!
-Nikon D5 with Sigma Sport 150-600mm @ 550mm.
-1/1250s @ f7.1.
-ISO 4000. © Brad Hill - www.naturalart.ca